-I bought my La Crescenta property many years ago from my cousin and we did not use a Realtor® and I don’t remember using an escrow company.
+I bought my La Crescenta property many years ago from my cousin and we did not use a Realtor and I don’t remember using an escrow company.
 My daughter and her fiancé are buying a home and have opened escrow.
-What does escrow do?
+What does this mean?
 Thank you, Just Curious

 Once an offer is accepted there is an earnest money deposit (aka good faith deposit).
-This deposit is held by escrow.
-The money isn’t in the seller’s hands but is being held by escrow who is a neutral third party.
-When escrow closes this deposit is credited from the buyer to the seller.
+This deposit is held by escrow who is a third party.
+So it’s not in the seller’s hands.
+When title is transferred this deposit is credited from the buyer to the seller.

-Likely you have heard the term, “escrow closing” or “close of escrow”.
-When escrow closes the deed transferring title has been recorded and the sale is complete.
+Upon closing, the deed transferring title has been recorded and the sale is complete.
 The escrow officer oversees the final paperwork and handles the exchange of funds and recording of deeds.
-This person, (in some states an attorney is used in lieu of escrow), will ensure that all the money is properly disbursed, that the documents are signed and recorded, and that all necessary conditions of the original purchase agreement are met before closing the escrow.
+This person, (in some states an attorney is used instead), will ensure that all the money is properly disbursed, that the documents are signed and recorded, and that all necessary conditions of the original purchase agreement are met before closing the escrow.
 Once closed, escrow disburses the monies and provides the buyer and seller with a detailed accounting in their Final Closing Statement.

 Home sellers renting back the home from the buyer after closing are common in this market.
 This allows the seller time to leisurely plan their move.
 In these instances escrow will close and the seller will remain in possession as a “Rent Back”.
 In this case, escrow may hold back from the seller’s proceeds the negotiated rent.

 Related Post: If escrow were easy I would be out of work